lospejos/jdbi-guide/README.md

 # conclusion

 As you already see, building an API that saves data in a **database** is very simple.
-Code looks clean and simple thanks to [jdbi](https://github.com/jooby-project/jooby/tree/master/jooby-jdbi).
+Code looks clean and simple thanks to [jdbi](https://github.com/jooby-project/jooby/tree/master/jooby-jdbi) module.

-[Jdbi](https://github.com/jooby-project/jooby/tree/master/jooby-jdbi) makes perfect sense if you want to have full control on your SQL queries, or if you don't like **ORM** tools too.
+The [jdbi](https://github.com/jooby-project/jooby/tree/master/jooby-jdbi) module makes perfect sense if you want to have full control on your SQL queries, or if you don't like **ORM** tools too.

-# source code

-* Complet source code available at: [restful-jdbi](https://github.com/jooby-guides/restful-jdbi)

-# help and support

-* Discuss, share ideas, ask questions at [group](https://groups.google.com/forum/#!forum/jooby-project) or [slack](https://jooby.slack.com)
-* Follow us at [@joobyproject](https://twitter.com/joobyproject) and [GitHub](https://github.com/jooby-project/jooby/tree/master)

-Happy coding!!